ryotaok/dos/README.md

 Weapons:

-- Most weapons up to version 2.0 are implemented (you can choose a preferable version for simulation).
+- Most weapons up to version 2.1 are implemented (you can choose a preferable version for simulation).
 - Using stats of weapon level at 90.
 - All five star weapons have the refinement rank of 1, while all four star weapons have the refinement rank of 5.
 Some three star weapons are included.

 Artifacts:

-- Most artifacts up to version 2.0 are implemented (you can choose a preferable version for simulation).
+- Most artifacts up to version 2.1 are implemented (you can choose a preferable version for simulation).
 - All the artifacts have the same stats: 80 ATK%, 80% Crit Rate, 311 flat ATK, 46.6% or 58.3% DMG bonus for the respective character's vision.
 If the sum of Crit rate exceeds 80%, the excesses are converted to Crit damage.

 Damage calculation:

 - Most in-game features are implemented (see the Limitations below): enemy resistance, enemy defense, elemental reactions, internal cooldown of elemental application, the gauge unit theory,
-- Critical damage is an expected value of Crit rate and Crit damage.
+- Critical damage is the average value of Crit rate and Crit damage.
 - Randomness of passive effects is always 100% (for example, Prototype Archaic has 50% chance to activate its passive but it is always activated when its condition is met).

 The simulated field: